 - coconut oil,

-Adding more healthy fat sources to the diet should decrease after-meal or snack time cravings for sugary treats.
+Adding more healthy fat sources to your meals should decrease after-meal or snack time cravings for sugary treats.

 2. Get More Sleep to Balance Hunger Hormones

-If you make sleep a priority and aim to get at least 7-9 hours per night your hunger hormones balance out and your cravings for the sweet stuff are reduced.
-Getting consistent solid sleep is one of my biggest challenges, but it’s gotten so much better using my healthy sleep hacks.
+If you make sleep a priority and aim to get at least 7-9 hours per night, your hunger hormones balance out and your cravings for the sweet stuff are reduced.

 3. Practice Stress Management Techniques to Control Emotional Eating